akrai37/mozambique-app-269/README.md

 - `convertToBase64inJSON.js`: Converts the media files to base64 strings and adds them to the JSON files
 - `JSON2Firestore.js`: Uploads the JSON files to Firestore
 - `mozambique-fy.js`: Converts the spreadsheet to JSON files
+- `uploadAssetsToStorage.js`: Uploads the media files to Firebase Storage
 - `vocab2audio.js`: Converts the vocab words to audio files using tts2mp3.com API

 `lib/services/`: The functions that retrieve from the Firestore data and sync with the Hive data